15 English abbreviations you need to know

 7. CC/BCC – Carbon copy/blind carbon copy

-Although they refer to the age of email, these terms take their names from the analogue years, when copies were made using carbon paper.
-Quick etiquette tip: when adding people to the CC email field, remember they “can clearly” see who else has received the email .
-(And don’t “reply all” unless you REALLY want to!)
+Although they refer to the age of email, these terms take their names from the analog years, when copies were made using carbon paper.
+Quick etiquette tip: when adding people to the CC email field, remember they “can clearly” see who else has received the email.
+(And don’t “reply all” unless you really want to!)

 Remember your friend whose wedding invitation you need to RSVP ASAP to?
 Be careful if it says venue TBA or groom TBC.
 It means she doesn’t have everything organized just yet!